Sicily Is Shaken By Earthquake As Mount Etna Erupts Once Again

 On Monday, ANSA reported that a new fracture had opened on Etna's southeast crater, from which ash was spewing.
 Authorities closed down airspace over the airport in the nearby city of Catania.

-"Etna remains a dangerous volcano, and this country of ours is unfortunately fragile," government undersecretary Vito Crimi said Wednesday, according to the AP.
+"Etna remains a dangerous volcano, and this country of ours is unfortunately fragile," government Undersecretary Vito Crimi said Wednesday, according to the AP.
 Many people reportedly slept in their cars after the quake.

 Mount Etna is the most active stratovolcano in the world, according to the United Nations, which has named it a World Heritage Site.
 Etna has one of the world's longest documented history of eruptions, stretching back to 1,500 B.C.